 Twenty years in a blink of an eye!
 This is how I felt reading the message from my provider about the dopamino.com age.

 I was willing to ride this wave.
-So, I started to design the first version of my personal website, which turned into an epic fail.
+So, I started designing my website’s first version, which turned into an epic fail.
 I was not prepared to face the complexity of building a digital experience.
-First of all, I relied on technology, the Macromedia Flash, which turned every minor update into a nightmare.
+First, I relied on technology, the Macromedia Flash, which turned every minor update into a nightmare.
 On top of that, I didn’t have a vision and a basic set of KPIs to measure.
 Hence, I designed the first version of this website.
 At the time, the word “blog” didn’t exist.
 I was so naive to set my expectations very high.
 I felt frustrated when I acknowledged that designing a website was tough.

-When I realised the approach was completely wrong, I didn’t give up, and I rolled up my sleeves!
+When I realised the approach was completely wrong, I didn’t give up and rolled up my sleeves!
 At the time, the printing design was my cup of tea.
 So, I started to look for links between online and offline design practices.
 As of today, my exploration keeps going!

 This exploration attitude brought me to design digital experiences as a “doer” and a “planner” within a couple of decades.
 I learned so many lessons from the countless design challenges and the various business environments I encountered on my way.
 I have bounced back and forth between the consumer and enterprise industries.
 Although unplanned, I am very thankful for this career path.